-Unregulated and Secondary Contaminants Date(s) Collected Range Detected Average SMCL ORSG Possible Sources Iron (ppb) 5/9/17 6/6/17 8/817 11/27/17 ND-5 N/A 300 N/A Natural and industrial sources as well as aging and corroding distribution systems and household pipes Manganese (ppb) 5/9/17 6/6/17 8/817 11/27/17 ND-8 N/A 50 300 Erosion of natural deposits Sodium (ppm) (sampled at Regional) 6/6/17 21.9 N/A N/A 20 Discharge from the use and improper storage of sodium containing de-icing compounds or in water softening agents Sulfate (ppm) 8/8/17 11/27/17 3-4.6 N/A 250 N/A Natural sources
+Unregulated and Secondary Contaminants Date(s) Collected Range Detected Average SMCL ORSG Possible Sources Iron (ppb) 5/8/18 8/15/18 11/12/18 ND-5 N/A 300 N/A Naturally occurring, corrosion of cast iron pipes Manganese (ppb) 5/8/18 8/15/18 11/12/18 ND-10 N/A 50 Health Advisory of 300 Natural sources as well as discharges from industrial uses EPA has established a lifetime Health Advisory (HA) value of 300 ppb for manganese to protect against concerns of potential neurological effects, and a one-day and 10-day HA of 1000 ppb for acute exposure.
+Sodium (ppm) 5/27/18 8/15/18 28.1-35 N/A N/A 20 Discharge from the use and improper storage of sodium containing de-icing compounds or in water softening agents Sulfate (ppm) 8/15/18 11/12/18 ND-4.4 N/A 250 N/A Runoff and leaching from natural deposits; industrial wastes

-^{} Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled.
+\\ Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled.

-Turbidity тт Lowest Monthly % of Samples Highest Detected Daily Value Violation (Y/N) Possible Source of Contamination Daily Compliance (NTU) (sampled at Regional) 1 0.2 N Soil runoff.
-Monthly Compliance 0.3 100 N Containon.
+Turbidity TT Lowest Monthly % of Samples Highest Detected Daily Value Violation (Y/N) Possible Source of Contamination Daily Compliance (NTU) (sampled at Regional) 1 0.19 N Soil runoff.
+Monthly Compliance 0.3 100 N